 Motivational speaker Mel Robbins calls visualizations mission critical for success.
 But how do visualizations work, and most importantly, why do they work?

 Enter the reticular activating system.
 This is a brain system that acts as a filter system between our consciousness and outer reality.
 It is ourselves who have programmed this filter during our personal history.
-When we see our negative outlook unto the world that presumably mistreats us confirmed at every step, it is our reticular activating system that causes this confirmation bias.
+When we see our negative outlook on the world that presumably mistreats us confirmed at every step, our reticular activating system causes this confirmation bias.